zense/IIITB-StudentKit/docs/faq.md

 7. **Is there any robotics group in campus?
 What are the Extracurricular Clubs on campus?**

+  No currently there is no robotics club in campus.

+  However, iMTech students have done projects on iRobot as First Semester project.
+  Please go to this link to see **<a href="http://studentkit.zense.co.in/docs/video.html" target="_blank">
+  Projects @ IIITB </a>.**

-  No currently there is no robotics club in campus.But we have multiple other clubs like the Literary Society, Zense Developers Group , Comic Club and many others.
+  Also we have multiple other clubs like the Literary Society, Zense Developers Group , Comic Club and many others.

     -   **<a href="http://zense.co.in/" target="_blank"> Zense Developers Group </a>**
+    -   <a href="https://www.facebook.com/iiitb.infin8/?ref=aymt_homepage_panel" target="_blank"> Infin8 Fest Committee </a>
     -   **<a href="https://iiitbmagazine.wordpress.com/" target="_blank"> Literary Society IIITB </a>**
     -   **<a href="https://www.facebook.com/Aikyam-130926363648287/info/?tab=page\_info" target="_blank"> Aikyam - IIITB Social  Work Club </a>**
     -   **<a href="https://www.facebook.com/millionlaugh/" target="_blank"> Comic Club IIITB </a>**